Child benefit (kinderbijslag)

 - You earn below a certain level (the income restrictions are dependent upon the number of children you have).

-The benefit is calculated on a sliding scale so the higher your income, the lower your benefit.
+The budget is calculated on a sliding scale so the higher your income, the lower the amount.
 The full list of conditions and exceptions can be found here (in Dutch).

 Childcare benefit (kinderopvangtoeslag)